 - 1 ¾ cups granulated sugar

 - ½ teaspoon coconut extract

-- ¾ cup mini chocolate chips I use Whole Foods 365 Brand, Fair Trade
+- ¾ cup mini semisweet chocolate chips I use Whole Foods 365 Brand, Fair Trade

-- ¼ cup mini chocolate chips I use Whole Foods 365 Brand, Fair Trade
+- ¼ cup chocolate chips, mini or regular I use Whole Foods 365 Brand, Fair Trade

-- ¼ cup shredded coconut sweetened or unsweetened
+- ¼ cup shredded coconut sweetened or unsweetened, or coconut flakes

 - Glaze optional and not recommended for shipping